arupgsh/mtdna-server-workflow/README.md

 # mtDNA-Server Workflow
 This repository includes the new mtDNA-Server workflow starting with BAM files.
-Note: For mapping the reads (FASTQ to BAM) of the circular mitchondrial genome, we recommend using [bwa mem](https://github.com/lh3/bwa).
+Note: For read mapping (FASTQ to BAM) to the circular mitchondrial genome, we recommend using [bwa mem](https://github.com/lh3/bwa).

 Two tools exist:
 - [Variant Detection Only](#variant-detection-only)